Purdue Polytechnic Institute at New Albany 3000 Technology Avenue

 Richard D. Kopp is an Associate Professor in the Department of Computer Graphics Technology for Purdue Polytechnic at New Albany.
 He earned a B.A. in Fine Arts from Indiana University - Southeast and a M.F.A. from the University of Delaware.
-Prior to joining the faculty Richard worked as a publishing manager, assistant art director, and computer graphics artist.
-His current interests are in digital illustration, video production and entrepreneurship.
+Prior to joining the faculty, Richard worked as a publishing manager, assistant art director, and computer graphics artist.
+His current interests are in digital illustration and video production.
 Professor Kopp began teaching for Purdue in 1994.

-In 2017 Richard opened The STEAM Center which is a student focused enterprise that will plan, manage, design and produce products and services for internal and external clients. http://www.purdue-steam-center.com/
+In 2017 Richard expanded The STEAM Center to a student-focused enterprise that will plan, manage, design, and produce products and services for internal and external clients. http://www.purdue-steam-center.com/

 Indiana University - Southeast, New Albany, IN - BA

 Webster, R.D., Kopp, R. D. (2017) "Case Study Of A Small Scale Polytechnic Entrepreneurship Capstone Course Sequence" American Journal of Engineering Education (AJEE).
 Vol 8, No 1 (2017)

 Turner, M., & Webster, R., & Kopp, R., & Reynolds, D., & Cooley, T., & McCart , A., & Dues, J. F. (2016, June), Purdue Mission to Mars: Recruiting High School Students to a Polytechnic College Paper presented at 2016 ASEE Annual Conference & Exposition, New Orleans, Louisiana.
 10.18260/p.26017

 Winner of the ASEE (American Society for Engineering Education) ETD (Engineering Technology Division) award for best annual conference paper.

 Directed several projects for local startups through the Purdue New Albany STEAM Center.